 - Vehicle must meet certain standards for North American assembly; the battery’s components must meet certain standards for manufacturing or assembly; and the battery’s critical minerals must meet certain requirements for sourcing or processing in the United States or from trusted trade partners.

-As part of the IRA, the U.S. Environmental Protection Agency (EPA) is administering a new grant program to combat damaging climate pollution.
-The Climate Pollution Reduction Grants (CPRG) program will use the funding to provide grants to states, local governments, tribes, and territories to develop climate action plans and implement projects to reduce greenhouse gas emissions and other air co-pollutants.
+Climate Pollution Reduction Grants (CPRG) program will use the funding to provide grants to states, local governments, tribes, and territories to develop climate action plans and implement projects to reduce greenhouse gas emissions and other air co-pollutants.
 This program aims to achieve three objectives:

 - Tackle damaging climate pollution while supporting the creation of good jobs and lowering energy costs for families.